OverZealous/gulp-cdnizer/README.md

 It also provides optional fallback scripts for failed file loading.
 By default it can only handle failed JavaScript files, but it shouldn't be too difficult to provide a better script.

+> ## WARNING
+>
+> This plugin does not check incoming files.
+Do not run it on files that you do not want modified.

 ## Usage

 First, install `gulp-cdnizer` as a development dependency: